WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 ## Overview
 Each group will have:
-- 15 minutes to research the question.
+- Fifteen minutes to research the question.
-- 10 minutes to structure a presentation.
+- Ten minutes to structure a presentation.
-- 5 minutes to present.
+- Five minutes to present.

 **Note:** All group members must participate in the presentation.

 ## Question Bank

 - What is a controlled component in React?
 How is it different from regular HTML forms?

 - What is an uncontrolled component in React?
-Why would we use it instead of a controlled one?
+Why would we use one instead of a controlled component?

 - What is a synthetic event and how does it compare to regular DOM events?

 - What is a `ref`?
-List the pros and cons of using it.
+List the pros and cons of using one.

 - Describe one-way and two-way data binding.
 Which model does React use?
 Explain and compare to other popular front-end frameworks.